Vitamin D is commonly remembered as the vitamin we get from sun exposure.

-The softgels are flavored with natural orange extract, and preserved with rosemary extract, which prevents needing a synthetic preservative to keep the supplement fresh.
+The softgels are flavored with natural orange extract and preserved with rosemary extract, which removes the need for a synthetic preservative to keep the supplement fresh.

 The only people who may not like Nordic Naturals Vitamin D3 are vegetarians and vegans (the capsule is made of gelatin, an animal product) and hardcore purists who desire as little extras in their supplements as possible.
 For everyone else, it’s a great choice.

 Do Vitamins D3, a supplement that delivers 2500 IU of D3 per capsule, has two appealing qualities.
 First, unlike almost all other vitamin D supplements on the market, it’s derived from plant sources.

 It’s very tough to find vitamin D3 in nature outside of animal sources (most supplements use D3 derived from sheep’s wool, as no plant makes it naturally in high qualities, with a few special exceptions: some fungi, like mushrooms and lichen, can synthesize vitamin D the same way people do, by using sunlight.

 Do Vitamins D3 uses a lichen source for its vitamin D3.

 As you might guess, the capsule is made from plant cellulose.
 It’d be awfully silly to go to the trouble of sourcing plant-based vitamin D3 if you were going to deliver it in a gelatin capsule.

 The other appealing aspect of Do Vitamins D3 is that, like its other products, it carries the LabDoor “Tested for Sport” certification.

 Though the chances of contamination with banned doping agents like steroids are very low for a basic supplement like vitamin D, it’s still a nice perk if you need peace of mind.